-- (a) To achieve orderly staging of development or redevelopment, in accordance with municipal and provincial policies; - (b) To ensure that the adequate infrastructure and community services and facilities are or will be available in accordance with municipal standards;

-- (c) To adopt measures to mitigate negative impacts resulting from the proximity of lands to transportation and utility corridors, incompatible land uses or any other source of nuisance or hazard to public health and welfare; - (d) To satisfy policies of the Official Plan related to heritage conservation, site plan control, potentially contaminated sites, protection of the natural environment, community improvement and any other matters which are deemed by Council or the province to be relevant to development or redevelopment of the lands: - (e) To achieve the exchange of facilities, services or other matters set out in the bonusing policies of this Plan; and - (f) To ensure the execution of legal agreement(s), approval of subdivision plans and/or approval of necessary studies by the appropriate authorities to satisfy the criteria set out in (a), (b), (c), (d) and (e) above.
+Holding provisions will be applied in order to meet any one or more of the following: (a) To achieve orderly staging of development or redevelopment, in accordance with municipal and provincial policies; (b) To ensure that the adequate infrastructure and community services and facilities are or will be available in accordance with municipal standards; (c) To adopt measures to mitigate negative impacts resulting from the proximity of lands to transportation and utility corridors, incompatible land uses or any other source of nuisance or hazard to public health and welfare; (d) To satisfy policies of the Official Plan related to heritage conservation, site plan control, potentially contaminated sites, protection of the natural environment, community improvement and any other matters which are deemed by Council or the province to be relevant to development or redevelopment of the lands; (e) To achieve the exchange of facilities, services or other matters set out in the bonusing policies of this Plan; and (f) To ensure the execution of legal agreement(s), approval of subdivision plans and/or approval of necessary studies by the appropriate authorities to satisfy the criteria set out in (a), (b), (c), (d) and (e) above.
+Implementation OF HOLDING ZONES 11.6.5.2 Lands subject to holding provisions shall be identified within the implementing zoning by-law by the placement of an "H" or "h" immediately preceding the relevant zoning symbol.
+Permitted Uses in Holding Zones 11.6.5.3 Permitted uses within an area subject to holding provisions shall be limited to lawfully existing uses and additions or alterations thereto and any use of municipality, public authority or public utility.
+Amended by OPA 84 - 09/07/2012 Removal of a Holding Symbol 11.6.5.4 The holding symbol shall be removed by by-law amendment once Council is satisfied that all conditions, which were the reason for application of the holding provision, have been met.

-IMPLEMENTATION

-OF HOLDING

-ZONES

-Lands subject to holding provisions shall be identified within the implementing zoning by-law by the placement of an "H" or "h" immediately preceding the relevant zoning symbol.

-PERMITTED USES 11.6.5.3 IN HOLDING ZONES

-Permitted uses within an area subject to holding provisions shall be limited to lawfully existing uses and additions or alterations thereto and any use of municipality, public authority or public utility.
-Amended by OPA 84 - 09/07/2012

-REMOVAL OF A 11.6.5.4 HOLDING SYMBOL The holding symbol shall be removed by by-law amendment once Council is satisfied that all conditions, which were the reason for application of the holding provision, have been met.
 The conditions for removal shall be set out in a resolution of Council.
-Council shall give notice of its intention to pass a by-law to remove an "H" or "h" symbol in accordance with the provisions of the Planning Act.
+Council shall give notice of its intention to pass a by-law to remove an "H" or "h" symbol in accordance with the provisions of the Planning Act .

-DEVELOPMENT 11.6.5.5 RESERVE DISTRICT Where no secondary plan is in place and/or specific uses of large relatively vacant areas are not yet determined, or, where specific development constraints identified in this Plan apply, the lands may be placed into a development reserve zone, on an interim basis.
+11.6.5.5 Where no secondary plan is in place and/or specific uses of large relatively vacant areas are not yet determined, or, where specific development constraints identified in this Plan apply, the lands may be placed into a development reserve zone, on an interim basis.
 Development reserve zones will permit only lawfully existing land uses, additions thereto and accessory uses and any use of the City of Windsor or other public authority, as defined by the zoning by-law.
-Subsequent to the adoption of a secondary plan and/or the identification of specific land uses for the subject lands, or, approval of measures to mitigate the development constraint, the lands may be rezoned to an appropriate zone category, in accordance with the provisions and policies of this Plan. (amended by OPA #22 - 07/16/02)
+Subsequent to the adoption of a secondary plan and/or the identification of specific land uses for the subject lands, or, approval of measures to mitigate the development constraint, the lands may be rezoned to an appropriate zone category, in accordance with the provisions and policies of this Plan. (amended by OPA #22 - 07/16/02) 11.6.5.5